fireship-io/fireship.io/hugo/content/lessons/web-scraping-guide/index.md

 ### Link Preview Function

 {{< box icon="scroll" >}}
-It is not possibile to generate link previews entirely from the frontend due to [Cross-Site Scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) vulnerabilities.
+It is not possible to generate link previews entirely from the frontend due to [Cross-Site Scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) vulnerabilities.
 {{< /box >}}

 An excellent use-case for this strategy is a *link preview* service that shows the name, description, and image of a 3rd party website when a URL posted into an app.
 For example, when you post a link into an app like Twitter, Facebook, or Slack, it renders out a nice looking preview.